-Research now shows that by practicing a few key healthy habits, you can extend your life expectancy by up to a decade, or even more!
+Research now shows that by practicing a few key healthy habits, you may be able to extend your life expectancy by up to a decade, or even more!

 Or even better: never smoke in the first place.
 It’s no secret that cigarettes are packed with harmful chemicals (over 7000) and carcinogens, which are directly linked to cancer.
-Smoking damages your alveoli (the small air sacs in your lungs) and can cause cancer almost anywhere in your body.
+Smoking damages your alveoli (the small air sacs in your lungs) and can cause serious health complications almost anywhere in your body.

-And it’s not only harmful to you: second-hand smoke affects the people around you, too.
+And it’s not only harmful to you...
+Second-hand smoke affects the people around you as well.
 Since 1964, approximately 2,500,000 non-smokers have died from health problems caused by exposure to secondhand smoke.